LMBernardo/parse-server-job-scheduler/README.md

 * It's better to use [cron jobs](https://docs.parseplatform.org/cloudcode/guide/#scheduling-a-job) instead of using this library.
 * You have to handle any concurrency issues.
 This plugin is run by Parse Server's workers if cluster is true.
 * This library REQUIRES Parse cloud code to be set up and functional.
-* Parse must be initialized before passing `Parse` to the scheduler.
+* Parse must be initialized before creating the scheduler.
 ## How to use it?

 ### Install the library